MicrosoftDocs/azure-devops-docs/docs/boards/queries/linking-attachments.md

    :::column-end:::
    :::column span="3":::
    Available for Azure DevOps Services only.
 The number of links from a work item to work items defined in another organization.
-Organizations must be managed by the same Azure Active Directory.
+Organizations must be managed by the same Microsoft Entra ID.
 Supported link types include Consumes From, Produced For, and Remote Related.
 For more information, see [Add link to work items, Link to a remote work item](../backlogs/add-link.md).
    Reference Name=System.RemoteLinkCount, Data type=Integer
    :::column-end:::
    :::column span="1":::